 If You Fear You’ll Receive a Layoff Notice

 If you’re worried about losing your job, one of your first steps should be evaluating your current financial situation.
 Take this extra time at home to reevaluate your budget, expenses, and savings plan.
-Double down on your emergency fund and trim unnecessary expenses like that wine subscription or the gym membership you keep forgetting to cancel.
-Now is the time to avoid making emotional purchases, even if it feels like they might help calm the anxiety of potential unemployment.
+Double down on your emergency fund and trim unnecessary expenses like that you keep forgetting to cancel.
+Now is the time to avoid making emotional purchases.

 If You Don’t Have a Budget